CSE142/Home/README.md

 ## Labs

-Due dates are here: https://docs.google.com/spreadsheets/d/1MeoDp09fakjIZlwwyGFmh5GtIMDDPwHL_8asrw2EwkQ/edit#gid=0
+Due dates are set in gradescope.
+Look for them there.

 **Note** Accessing the lab early is a form of cheating.
 If you are a Section B student, do not click on the Section A link.